sergiogc9/github-extension/README.md

 - List all pull requests.
 - Show changes since you last visited the PR, e.g. new comments, commits, etc.
 - Show checks status.
+- Possibility to star and hide pull requests.

 ## Installation